Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot.md

 Common steps to debug:

 1. Identify what the error means.
-This will help you identify the context in which the error happened
+This will help you identify the context in which the error happened.
+2. Look in the xcm codebase to check where this error might have been thrown.
+Was it thrown in the barrier?
+Or in any specific instruction?
-2. Retrieve the received XCM message.
+3. Retrieve the failed received XCM.
-3. Check the chain XCM configuration to verify what could have failed
+4. Check the chain XCM configuration to verify what could have failed.
 ---

 ## ⚠️ Identifying the error kind